 Computing Science ID

 The Department will also issue faculty, staff and students a Computing Science ID (CSID) for the use of our labs and facilities.
-CSIDs are handled within the Department by our Technical Services Team.
+See the Helpdesk on the first floor of CSC for assistance with your CSID.

 A CSID provides access to:

 - Your CSID@cs.ualberta.ca e-mail address is forwarded to your CCID@ualberta.ca e-mail address

 - To access your e-mail you must proceed as described in the previous section to http://apps.ualberta.ca

 - Computing resources

 - Access to CS instructional lab workstations

 - Change your CSID password

 - Book meeting/breakout rooms